What is osteogenesis imperfecta in children?

 Your baby's healthcare provider will ask questions about your baby's medical history,

 your family and pregnancy history, and your baby's current symptoms.
-He or she will
+They will examine

-examine your baby, looking for symptoms of OI.
-The milder forms of OI may be hard
+your baby, looking for symptoms of OI.
+The milder forms of OI may be hard to diagnose

-Your baby's healthcare provider may refer you to specialists with experience in diagnosing
+Your baby's provider may refer you to specialists with experience in diagnosing and

-and treating OI.
-For example, your baby may be referred to a specialist in genetic
+treating OI.
+For example, your baby may be referred to a specialist in genetic conditions

-Your baby's healthcare provider or the specialists may recommend the following diagnostic
+Your baby's healthcare provider or the specialists may advise these tests: